baetis-ma/testbench/index.md

    timeus   = 256 * packetdata[3] + packetdata[4];
    trigoff  = 256 * packetdata[5] + packetdata[6];

+   //chomps rest of packet - data payload tot = 0;
+   while(tot < length) {
+      tot = tot + read(fd, packetdata + tot, length-tot);
+   }

-   //read payload part of packet into volt array vecnum = 11;   //offset from residual header while(vecnum < length/2){
+   //read payload part of packet into volt array vecnum = 0;
+   while(vecnum < length/2){
       volt[vecnum] = 256 * packetdata[2*vecnum+1] + packetdata[2*vecnum];
       vecnum++;
    }
 }
 ```
-##### The mkgnuplotprg() subroutine take the conyrnys of the volt array and assembles the gnuplot commands to program the oscilloscope display.
+##### The mkgnuplotprg() subroutine take the contents of the volt array and assembles the gnuplot commands to program the oscilloscope display.
 The software indicates trigger sample with a red ‘\*’ on the time axis, in the case of triggers outside of the plot arrows are shown pointing in the direction of the trigger point.
 The trigger is offset from the start of trace by a user defined trigger offset.
 ## 4. Oscilloscope Demonstration
 ##### To start the program enter `./oscope0 | gnuplot`.
 For a full list of commands available type h, a list of commands shows on the screen below.
 Most of these commands do not need much explanation, y toggles adding 4 volt offsets to each channel, u changes oscope display update rate.
 Commands can be entered as a command string, if the command string is recognized and the parameters valid the command will be applied.
 If the command was not recognized the first char of the string will be examined as the menu shows, in which case the user will be prompted for input.
 ```